FJSolutions/ts-dotenv/README.md

 - `name`: The make of the property in the `.env` file, or property name on `process.env`.
 Defaults to the name of the property it is decorating.
-- `optional`: A boolean flag indicating whether the property is optional or not; `optional = false` properties that cannot be found in the `.env` file or `process.env` will generate errors.
+- `optional`: A Boolean flag indicating whether the property is optional or not; `optional = false` properties that cannot be found in the `.env` file or `process.env` will generate errors.
 Defaults to `false` (= required).
 - `default`: A argument-less function that returns a default value if nothing is found in the `.env` file or `process.env`.
 If this is not supplied the value of the class property is used as a default